newrelic-experimental/nri-cisco-rtmt/README.md

 ./gradlew allInOneJar

 Result is built to build/distributions/

+## Uninstall
+To uninstall the collector:
+1. Navigate to /opt/newrelic/cisco-rtmt-collector
+2. Run the following command as root:

+./uninstall.sh

 ## Troubleshooting
 The collector produces a log named cisco_rtmt.log and is created in the directory /opt/newrelic/cisco-rtmt-collector/logs